jonatan-kruse/copenhagen-ai-hackathon-techeurope-2025/README.md

 # Consultant Matching Web App

-A web application for consulting firm managers to find matching consultants for their projects using AI-powered vector search.
-The app uses semantic similarity matching with OpenAI embeddings to find the best consultants based on project requirements.
+AI-powered web application for matching consultants to projects using semantic similarity search with Weaviate and OpenAI embeddings.

 ## Features